jimpames/mvs-cerberus/README.md

 or get it current with compiler, flask, go , python before you untar
 - don't upg past 18.04 on 390x for zlinux, hyperion doesn't have instr supt.

+- Q: can we recompile your work for another linux?
+- - sure, have a great time.

 OR - request DASD image via my email

 - this is based on moshiz zlinux , modified w python, go and ngrok support